-First Frost: Book Discussion and Themed Lemon Cupcake Recipe
+First Frost: Book Discussion and Themed Lemon Cupcakes w/Lemon Cream Cheese Frosting Recipe

 The Waverly sisters grew closer as adults than they ever were as children, because they realized that you had to choose to love, accept, and be close to family.
 What things in their past do you think might have prevented that in their earlier years?
 What makes us realize this as adults, but not often as teens or children?

 How important is it for teens, and even adults, to have a “thinking place,” like Bay had her apple tree?
 This place gave a her a sense of home, of belonging, that is pivotal to the development of a child into an adult, but why?
 And what made it a place Bay loved so dearly, yet her own mother Sydney avoided?

 Evanelle believed that who she was, being a Waverly with a strange intuition about gift-giving, was “a stone deep inside you.
 You can spend all your life trying to dig that stone out, or you can build around it.”
 How did that philosophy apply to each other the other Waverly females, and impact who the adult women became?